meditationstuff/protocol_1/narrative_writing_bib.md

 # -

+* Tolkien, John Ronald Reuel.
+"On fairy-stories."
+(1947).
+* Frye, Northrop.
+Anatomy of criticism: Four essays.
+Vol. 69.
+Princeton University Press, 2020.
+* Knight, G. Wilson.
+"The embassy of death: An essay on Hamlet."
+The Wheel of Fire (1930): 17-46.

 * Playful Narrative: A Toolbox for Story-Rich Mechanics https://polarisgamedesign.com/wp-content/uploads/2023/02/Playful-Narrative_-A-Toolbox-for-Story-Rich-Mechanics_Polaris2022.pdf [Last accessed: 2024-11-13]

 * Esipova, Maria.
 "On not-at-issueness in pictures."
 Glossa: a journal of general linguistics 6.1 (2021): 83.